yyu233/StudyNote/Work/Gain.md

 20. Read other people's code **iteratively**: first time understand what the code is doing. play around and test it; second time simulate the author's thinking process (why he or she came up with this implementation? evaluate the possible overhead and corner case.
 Avoid thinking the original code is doing something redundant or stupid.
 Maybe there are some underlying reasons that I don't catch at first glance.
 Wait for the "Aha" moment.); third time think about how I can rewrite the implementation.
 21. Project and work can be abandoned.
 The reason can be any: short of fund; manager left; the current solution does not work (this is something we should reflect on.
 There must be some improvement we can do at decision-making stage).
 Bear in mind, always prepare for changes.
 22. Read e-mail from IT.
 Don't ignore.
 They may have important information like lab movement or e-mail account migration which may affect your work.
 So pay attention to it.
 23. Nothing can be guaranteed until the last second.
 Good or Bad.
 It seems to be true in many aspects of our life...
+24. Whenever try to interpret something, understand when you are making an assumption.
+If it is assumption, try to verify it; otherwise, your assumption may deceive you.
+That will end up like what you see and think is not giving you the full picture.
+In general, look for **precision** (in the context of programming, every character in a script has a underlying meaning. **What you view is different from what the machine views.** While in the context of love relationship, don't overdo it...
+You don't need that ANALYTICAL and SERIOUS for love...Don't think too much...)

 Problem Solving:
 1. Simplifying is the lord....